Gorgeous gardens, festive finery and magnificent mini breaks: enjoy the spirit of Christmas at its most dazzling

 Take to the trees, as the woodlands of North Yorkshire’s Stockeld Park are packed with twinkling forest creatures, colourful lanterns, and enough slides, zip lines and jungle bridges to keep the kids entertained for hours.
 It’s running until 20 November-4 January.

 Down in Cornwall, the National Trust’s Trelissick – a 300-acre coastal estate replete with wild woodland and lush landscaped gardens – transforms into a cheering winter wonderland every year.
 This year it’s taking place on three weekends in December, with the ancient oaks, yews, hazels and beech trees are lit with lanterns and fairy lights galore, with a warming finale of cocoa and a roaring fire back at the house.

 The Victorian era gave us Christmas trees, carols, crackers, cards – and fairy lights, thanks to Sir Joseph Swan.
 Enjoy Victorian-themed festivities at English Heritage’s Enchanted events this winter, with the likes of Audley End House in Essex and Eltham Palace in South London aglow with lanterns, flaming torches and twinklers on various dates.

 Devon’s Knightshayes is also illuminated inside and out, with a gorgeous garden trail giving this beautiful period property a colourful modern twist.
 Its Gothic turrets make a sensational backdrop throughout December.

-At the Welsh tinworks of Aberdulais, the Christmas lights are much more humble: the National Trust leads candlelit walks to the waterfall that powered this Industrial Revolution stalwart – with storytelling and mince pies on 14 & 21 December.
+At the Welsh tinworks of Aberdulais, the Victorian Christmas lights are much more humble: the National Trust leads candlelit walks to the waterfall that powered this Industrial Revolution stalwart – with storytelling and mince pies on 14 & 21 December.

 7. Arty installations